Atrocity Exhibition (album): Release and promotion

 On October 28, 2014, Danny Brown announced that he was working on a new album.
 On April 25, 2015, when asked if his album was done, Brown responded: "Almost, I took a break from it cause I'm so ahead of schedule with it knowing it ain't coming out no time soon."

-On June 10, 2016, Brown revealed on his Instagram that he was "putting the final touches" on his fourth album.
+On June 10, 2016, Brown revealed on his Instagram that he was "putting the final touches" on his third album.
 On June 14, Brown announced that he had signed a deal to Warp Records.
 On July 17, Brown stated that his new album would be titled Atrocity Exhibition, taking inspiration from both the Joy Division song of the same name and J. G. Ballard's novel of the same name.
 On August 16, Brown unveiled the album's track-listing and release date.
 On September 15, Brown was interviewed by NPR Music.
 He spoke on the creation process of the album and premiered a song, titled "Rolling Stone".
 On September 21, Brown debuted the track, called "Tell Me What I Don't Know" during his interview on Zane Lowe's Beats 1 radio show.
 From September 14 to November 5, 2016, Brown embarked on The Exhibition 2016 Tour with special guests Maxo Kream and Zelooperz.
 On September 27, Brown released the album three days ahead of its schedule at 3:00 p.m.
 EST. A sitcom-themed music video for "Ain't It Funny" directed by Jonah Hill was released on March 28, 2017.